rezamarzban/MNIST-C/README.md

 # MNIST-C
 Fast handwritten digit recognition by using MNIST dataset in full C++ code

-The C++ programming language, Fastest and lowest memory usage processing in the world of programing.
-It load MNIST dataset to less than 10MB of RAM and test dataset images in few seconds.
+The C++ programming language, Fastest processing and lowest memory usage in world of computer programing languages.
+It load MNIST dataset into less than 10MB of RAM and test dataset images in few seconds.
 Let's go!

 Minimum hardware requirements: